 Data reports and additional data and information shared by the state and other sources were analyzed to determine in-demand industry sectors and occupations.
-Explored were current sector priorities and the Health Care was selected as the priority sector to begin planning efforts to create the pipeline needed to meet the employment needs of employers within the region.
-See data charts below that support industry clusters identified:
+Explored were current sector priorities and Health Care was selected as the priority sector to focus on and begin planning efforts to create the pipeline needed to meet the employment needs of employers within the region.
+The data chart below supports Health Care as being the most in-demand, fastest growing sector for the region: